2017 North Indian Ocean cyclone season: Depression BOB 04

-Land Depression 01
+Depression LAND 01

 A well-marked low-pressure area over Jharkhand and adjoining the Gangetic West Bengal intensified into a depression on July 26.

 It moved in a west-northwest direction until degenerated to a well marked low-pressure area over east Madhya Pradesh during the next day.

 As a precursor low, the storm caused dangerous floods in West Bengal.
 At least 152 people died, while nearly 2 million people were affected in over 160 villages, which were inundated due to heavy rains.
 2,301 people were evacuated from their houses and 202957 ha of agricultural land were submerged.
 Around 7,868 houses were entirely destroyed, while 44,361 were partially damaged in West Bengal.
 The state lost around Rs 14000 crores (US$2.18 billion) due to the storm.
 Eleven people were reported to be killed in Jharkhand, due to the heavy rains.
 The system caused flooding rains from West Bengal to East Rajasthan.
 In Jharkhand, Latehar recorded 270 mm of rain, and Pratapgarh in Rajasthan recorded 240 mm of rain, along with sustained winds of 45 km/h.
 In West Bengal, Halisahar recorded 189 mm.

-Land Depression 02
+Deep Depression LAND 02

 Under active monsoonal conditions, a low-pressure area formed over the north Bay of Bengal, near south Bangladesh on October 8.
 On the following day, the system intensified further into a well-marked low-pressure area over the same region, and later, into a depression over the northern Bay of Bengal, near the West Bengal coast.
 The Madden–Julian oscillation lay over phase 4 with amplitude 1 and these conditions helped in maintaining the intensity of the system and associated convection and thus the storm intensified further into a deep depression later on the same day.
 An anticyclonic circulation lay over central India in the middle & upper tropospheric levels thus making the system move in a north-northwesterly direction.
 The storm encountered with strong wind shear, which caused it to weaken rapidly into a low-pressure area over west Jharkhand, on October 10.

 The system produced heavy rainfall in East India, and also caused 3 deaths in Odisha by lightning and heavy rainfall.
 The system caused 200 mm of rainfall in Durgapur.
 Halisahar recorded 105 mm with strong gusty wind of 65 km/h.
 Kolkata was badly affected by the dangerous weather receiving rain up to 124.4 mm.

 Strong winds along with incessant rains slowed down traffic, uprooted trees and collapsed buildings.

 Departure of flights from Kolkata Airport were canceled, due to strong gusty wind of about 70 kmph, at least 23 domestic flights were diverted due to the bad weather.
 Couple of accidental death also happened due to the rain.

 An elderly person was electrocuted when he accidentally touched a lamppost.
 A youth died after an uprooted tree fell on him.